SSWConsulting/SSW.Rules.Content/rules/how-to-name-documents/rule.md

 - **Ensure filenames are unique when tracking files with Git**

 Within a team, there may be a mix of operating systems being used by its members.
 For users on MacOS or other OS's that have case-sensitive filenames, it's crucial to ensure that filenames are unique.
 For example, don't use 'File.txt' if 'file.txt' already exists.
-This is especially important if these files are being tracked with Git, as it can cause issues for users running operating systems like Windows that are case-insensitive when it comes to filenames.
+This is especially important if these files are being tracked with Git, as it can cause issues for users on Windows, which has case-insensitive filenames.